kartoza/awesome-geodata/README.md

 The majority of these services have their own terms and conditions, licensing requirements, usage policies, and rate limits.

 Everyone who makes use of these services should endeavour to comply with them as much as possible.
-Failure to do soo may result in penalties and/ or legal action.
+Failure to do so may result in penalties and/ or legal action.

 If you are utilising a service for commercial purposes, please consider using a commercial provider or hosting the relevant data and services on your own infrastructure to prevent abuse of public resources.
 If using a public resource in a public or open source application, it is expected that you should implement some form of rate limiting in the client applications to prevent abuse by your users.